Sitecore-Community/Sitecore-Mvc-Contrib/README.md

 ## Requirements

+* .NET Framework 4

+* MVC 3

-Requires `Sitecore v6.6` or above.
+* `Sitecore v6.6` or above.
 MVC also need to be configured (see docs or SDN for more info).

+## Contributions

+Please ensure that any assemblies added to the solution are compatible with Visual Studio 2010.

 ## Usage

 ### Model

 Create a class and inherit from `Sitecore.Mvc.Contrib.Models.ItemModel`. (from John West blog)

 ### Controllers

 `Sitecore.Mvc.Contrib.Controllers.ViewInjectingController`..
 Automatically inserts view into placeholder (useful when using routing)

 ### Views

 Contains `WebPageView` helper.
 Add `@inherits Sitecore.Mvc.Contrib.Views.WebViewPage<MODELTYPEHERE>` to the top of your view.
 (from John West blog)

 ### Other

 `IRegisterRoutes` allows controllers to self-register their routes.